carbon-language/carbon-lang/llvm/docs/AliasAnalysis.rst

 same object.

-The ``PartialAlias`` response is used when the two memory objects are known to be overlapping in some way, but do not start at the same address.
+The ``PartialAlias`` response is used when the two memory objects are known to be overlapping in some way, regardless whether they start at the same address or not.

 The ``MustAlias`` response may only be returned if the two memory objects are guaranteed to always start at exactly the same location.
 A ``MustAlias``